Dashboard Overview

 The server configuration area allows users to establish access adresses and enter certificate and private key paths.

-- Server ID: This non-editable field displays your Server UUID.
+- Server ID: this non-editable field displays your Server UUID.

-- Access Address: Within this area you can set a network address, http type, and port should you choose not to use the default settings.
+- Access Address: within this area you can set a network address, http type, and port should you choose not to use the default settings.

 - Certificate File Path: the location (address) on your computer or server's file system where a digital certificate file is stored.
 Software uses this path to find and access the certificate, which is essential for secure communication, authentication, or encryption processes.